By Jeff Wright — Vice President of Technical Services

 After a 24-hour cure, I used a set of large pliers to twist the blocks off (image 2, below).

 If the adhesion is good it would shear the plywood, but if the adhesion is poor the block will just snap off.
 This simple test provided very useful data as shown in the following table.

 This method of testing doesn’t show which surface preparation or adhesive provides the strongest bond.
 It shows only whether the bond is strong enough that the plywood fails first.
 Using our Pneumatic Adhesive Tensile Test Instrument (PATTI) is one way we can measure the exact strength of the bond.
 For many applications, including my engine cover, exceeding the strength of the plywood is acceptable adhesion.

-Since the area I had to repair would be difficult to sand and the joint did not fit together tightly, I decided to use flame treating and G/flex 655.
-I used duct tape to hold the small tab in position (3).
-It was easy to remove the tape after the epoxy cured.
-I was then able to install the cover back on the engine just like before it was broken (4).
+Since the area I had to repair would be difficult to sand and the joint did not fit together tightly, I decided to use flame treating and G/flex 655 to repair the plastic engine cover.
+I used duct tape to hold the small tab in position (image 3, below).